 Learning Forward Advocacy

-Below is a list of key K-12 funding levels:
+Below is a breakdown of K-12 funding levels:

 Learning Forward’s Powered by Title II campaign website puts all of the information, tools, and advocacy tutorials in one easy to access online location to enable educator advocates reach their Members of Congress and help convince them to support more Title II funding.
 On this site, advocates will find: